danielfcollier/py-umik-base-app/docs/UMIK-1.md

 This is the core of the process and happens inside your consumer thread for every single audio chunk.

 1.  **Receive Raw Audio:** The thread gets a raw, uncalibrated audio chunk from the input queue.
-2.  **Apply Filter:** It immediately passes this raw chunk to the `audio_device_calibrator.apply()` method.
+2.  **Apply Filter:** It immediately passes this raw chunk to the `HardwareCalibrator.apply()` method.
 This method uses `scipy.signal.lfilter` to perform a mathematical convolution between the audio data and the filter coefficients designed at startup.
 This step is computationally intensive.
 3.  **Get Calibrated Audio:** The output is a new audio chunk that has been corrected.
 Its frequency response is now perfectly flat.
 4.  **Process Further:** **All subsequent operations** - SAD (RMS/Flux), LUFS calculation, and file recording - are performed on this clean, calibrated audio chunk.